-To help you shape your strategy for the coming year, we’ve rounded up 10 insightful (and inspiring) forward-looking quotes from recruiting and HR thought leaders in 2020.
+To help you shape your strategy for the coming year, we’ve rounded up 10 forward-looking talent insights from recruiting and HR thought leaders in 2020.
 These nuggets of wisdom shine a light on a range of critical talent topics, from internal mobility to remote work and beyond — and reveal how priorities are evolving.

 On the future of diversity and inclusion